 One of the best ways to learn about a new area or neighbourhood is on foot.
 Get up close to the city’s heritage buildings and distinctive neighbourhoods with one of our popular walking tours!

 Get your walking shoes ready – our summer walking tours are back!
-From May to September, join us on a stroll around Vancouver’s historic neighborhoods with our beloved walking tour guides on select Saturday mornings at 10 am and afternoons at 1 pm.
-Historian John Atkin will explore various neighborhoods, speaking about lost streams throughout the city and Rob Howatson will focus on South Vancouver with points of interest along Fraser Street, Fraserview and the River District.
+From May to September, join us on a stroll around Vancouver’s historic neighborhoods with our beloved walking tour guides on select Saturday mornings at 10 am and Wednesdays at 6 pm.
+Historian John Atkin will explore different stops along the old BC Electric interurban Central Park Line and Rob Howatson will focus on South Vancouver with points of interest in Downtown South Vancouver, the Sunset Neighbourhood, and Fraserview.

 Tours require 10 participants to run and have a maximum capacity of 20.
 Tickets will be available for purchase until 5pm the day before each tour.